-When you build your website, prepare a new marketing campaign or make some changes to your buying process, you as an individual or as an organisation may be biased towards what you believe is the
+When you have a website built, prepare a new marketing campaign or make some changes to your buying process, you as an individual or as an organisation may be biased towards what you believe is the

-obvious thing that your customers need to do... and to do next.
+obvious thing that your customers need to do, and what to do next, and so on...

 It's not necessarily obvious until after someone’s pointed it out to you

 The perfect customer journey?